kaishin/redalemeden.com/content/posts/2020-09-20-this-week-i-learned-24/index.md

   - TWIL
 ---

+Here are some of the things I learned this week, in the order I’ve noted them down.

 ### Programming

 - [Moment.js](https://momentjs.com) is now in [maintenance mode](https://momentjs.com/docs/#/-project-status/).
 I have used it on several occasions in the past, without realizing that it has fallen out of favor as of late.
 I looked for an alternative to display relative dates on the [microblog](/microblog) page and settled up on the more lightweight [date-fns](https://date-fns.org).